 2. Visit a botequim

-Botequins or botecos can mean anything from “street corner bar” to “restaurant”.
+Botequims or botecos can mean anything from “street corner bar” to “restaurant”.
 I’m talking about the informal street corner version.
 Very basic, they usually have a few seats at the bar and the “menu” is limited to pão de queijo (delicious!) , bolinhos, juices and a few beers or cachaça.
 It’s a good way to have a quick bite, watching Carioca street life pass by.

-It is encircled by a 7.5 km walking/cycling path.
+The Lagoa Rodrigo de Freitas, a lagoon in the Zona Sul, is encircled by a 7.5 km walking/cycling path.
 During the weekend, join the joggers as the path winds along the neighbourhoods of Ipanema, Leblon, Botánico and Lagoa.
 On warm evenings the lakeside kiosks make for a great place for a drink or bite.

-4. Walk the Claudio Cautinho path near Sugar Loaf
+4. Walk the Claudio Cautinho path

 The start of the path is right next to the beautiful Praia Vermelha, near the cable car station for Sugar Loaf.
 The well-paved path winds along the Morro do Urca for about 2km and takes you along lush trees and crashing waves below.